UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/casc.md

 by Adam M. Nguyen

 The CAS Common Chemistry API provides programmatic access to a curated subset, offering information on nearly 500,000 chemical substances.
-This API supports integration into workflows for chemical research, machine learning, and cheminformatics applications.

 ### API Resources